Hans Luther: Chancellor

-After the Reichstag elections of December 1924 the parties supporting the minority Marx cabinet were unable to agree on whether the coalition should be extended to include those on the left (SPD) or those on the right (DNVP), president Friedrich Ebert on 9 January 1925 asked the independent Luther to form a government.
-On 16 January, Luther presented his cabinet that combined features of a party-based government with one made up of experts/technocrats.
-Each of the coalition parties (Zentrum, BVP, DVP, DNVP) had one representative in the cabinet, the other positions were filled with civil servants who were either members of one of the parties or were politically close to it.
+After the Reichstag elections of December 1924 the parties supporting the minority Marx cabinet were unable to agree on whether the coalition should be extended to include those on the left (Social Democratic Party of Germany) (SPD) or those on the right (German National People's Party) (DNVP), president Friedrich Ebert on 9 January 1925 asked the independent Luther to form a government.
+On 16 January 1925, Luther presented his cabinet that combined features of a party-based government with one made up of experts/technocrats.
+Each of the coalition parties (Zentrum, BVP, DVP) had one representative in the cabinet; the other positions were filled with civil servants who were either members of one of the parties or were politically close to it.
 Although the DDP was not a member of the coalition, Luther was able to keep Otto Gessler at the Reichswehrministerium.

 When Ebert died on 28 February, Luther temporarily assumed the role of acting head of state pending the election of a successor.
-The following presidential election put some strains on the coalition supporting the cabinet.
+The following presidential election put some strain on the coalition supporting the cabinet.
 Luther tried to convince Walter Simons, president of the Reichsgericht, to ask the two candidates for the second round of voting to step aside and accept Simons as a compromise of the center.
 However, Simons refused and Paul von Hindenburg was elected.

 During his relatively short period in office, Luther and his cabinet managed to accomplish the passage of several important laws and international treaties.
 In foreign trade, the one-sided most-favoured-nation clause that had governed trade between the Allies and Germany lapsed on 10 January 1925, thus reestablishing Germany's sovereignty in trade policy.
 The tariff law came into force on 12 August 1925, setting up tariffs for industry and agriculture that were based on the tariff rates of the pre-war years.
-Trade treaties were negotiated with the UK, the Soviet Union, France, Spain and Italy.
-In domestic tax policy, a tax reform brought relief as taxes on income, capital and land transfer as well as bill stamp duty and sales tax were all lowered.
+Trade treaties were negotiated with the United Kingdom, the Soviet Union, France, Spain and Italy.
+In domestic tax policy, a tax reform brought relief as taxes on income, capital and land transfer, as well as bill stamp duty and sales tax, were all lowered.
 In foreign policy, the cabinet negotiated the Treaty of Locarno with the UK, Belgium, France and Italy (October 1925), which paved the way for Germany's membership in the League of Nations (September 1926).
 The ministers of the DNVP left the cabinet in protest over Locarno, forcing Luther to set up a new government that took office in January 1926.
 This government negotiated the Freundschafts- und Neutralitätsvertrag with the Soviet Union.

 In social policy, a number of reforms to social insurance were carried out during Luther's time as Chancellor.
 A decree promulgated by the Reich Minister of Labour in May 1925 extended accident insurance coverage to include eleven occupational diseases, a law of July 1925 extended workmen's compensation coverage to all accidents from and to places of work, and vocational care was introduced that same month.
 In addition, a decree of May 1925 established compensation for occupational diseases.